ysyk2021/the-science-of-peak-performance-how-to-approach-learning-with-intensity-and-focus/src/chapter-1-3.md

-Introduction: Brief on How the Book Will Help Readers Develop a Mindset Towards Achieving Peak Performance in Learning
+Brief on How the Book Will Help Readers Develop a Mindset Towards Achieving Peak Performance in Learning
 ======================================================================================================================

 Welcome to "The Science of Peak Performance: How to Approach Learning with Intensity and Focus".
 This book is designed to help readers develop the mindset and habits necessary to achieve peak performance in learning.
 Whether you are a student, a professional, or simply someone who wants to improve their ability to learn and retain information, this book is for you.